Racia22/wed_26628_racia_akaliza/README.md

  - Diagram Tool: Draw.io

- - Notation Style: BPMN / UML with swimlanes
+ - Notation Style: BPMN with swimlanes

  - Format: PNG or embedded in documentation